drupov/lando-vanilla/README.md

 # Lando Vanilla Drupal

-Launch a vanilla Drupal (7, 9 or 10) with Lando with one command.
+Launch a vanilla Drupal (7, 9 or 10) or create a PHP playground with Lando with one command.

 Also launching a node app is supported, but consider using [NVM](https://github.com/nvm-sh/nvm) for that.

 ## Requirements